 The College's four main air-conditioned and handicapped accessible buildings - Snow, Wheaton, Founders and Chapman Halls - are located on a scenic campus approximately a mile and a half from the center of Middletown.
-Within this complex are general purpose classrooms, a computer center and computer classrooms, art studios. a state-of-the-art broadcast communications center, special purpose chemistry and biology laboratories, a learning laboratory for reading and writing, an ophthalmic design and dispensing laboratory, faculty and administrative offices, cafeteria, bookstore, multi-purpose rooms, and a library.
+Within this complex are general purpose classrooms, a computer center and computer classrooms, art studios, a state-of-the-art broadcast communications center, special purpose chemistry and biology laboratories, a learning laboratory for reading and writing, an ophthalmic design and dispensing laboratory, faculty and administrative offices, cafeteria, bookstore, multi-purpose rooms, and a library.
 There is ample free student parking; a municipal bus, which stops at the campus twice hourly, also serves the college.
 Because Middlesex is a commuter college, there are no dormitories or housing agencies.

-To further serve the needs of its non-traditional students, faculty, staff and families in the Middletown area, the college offers both part-time and full-time child care (ages 3-6 years) through its preschool/pre-K Child Care & Preschool Center.
-A State of precticut licensed facility, the Center has a 2-250- he Jean Burr Smith Library is a fully-automated learning resource center located on the main floor of Chapman Hall.
-The library provides a wide range of services to students, faculty, staff and members of the community.

-Connecticut licensed facility, the Center has a 2,250-square foot playground, is handicapped accessible, provides reserved parking for the drop-off and pickup of children, and offers flexible schedules.
+To further serve the needs of its non-traditional students, faculty, staff and families in the Middletown area, the college offers both parttime and full-time child care (ages 3-6 years) through its preschool/ pre-K Child Care & Preschool Center.
+A State of Connecticut licensed facility, the Center has a 2,250-square foot playground, is handicapped accessible, provides reserved parking for the drop-off and pickup of children, and offers flexible schedules.